Crime Reporting Policy

 Appendix A - Definitions of Clery Act Incidents

 Memo from Chief Compliance Officer to Campus Security Authorities

 Crime Reporting - Guidance for CSAs (Frequently Asked Questions)

 Code of Ethics

-Campus Security & Crime Information, including College of William and Mary Annual Campus Safety and Fire Reports
+Campus Security & Crime Information, including William and Mary Annual Campus Safety and Fire Report

 Under the William & Mary Code of Ethics, all members of the university are required to report illegal or unethical conducts where a university member is involved or that are relating to university activities.
 However, under this policy, as required by the Clery Act, campus securities authorities must report certain crimes that occur on campus, regardless of whether university members are involved or whether the crimes relate to university activities.